 In the video below, you will see the actual catalytic reaction being driven by solar energy in real time; demonstration begins at 4:10.

-We are planning to launch commercial operations by Q3 2022.
+We are planning to demonstrate our prototype by Q4 2022.
 The reaction can be fed with post-secondary treated municipal wastewater which commonly contains Nitrates that would otherwise be discharged.
-Utilizing these nitrates to produce Ammonia will not only finish treating the water by removing or reducing the nitrates, but it is a highly energy-efficient reaction which will allow us to store renewable power at an even higher rate than the full-cell reaction.
-Wastewater containing nitrates is a common issue and a readily available “resource” that we can utilize for an immediately accessible market entry point that we will leverage to accelerate our commercial scale-up.
+Utilizing these nitrates to produce Ammonia will not only finish treating the water by removing or reducing the nitrates, but it is a highly energy-efficient reaction which will allow us to store renewable power at a high rate and in a form that is useable by every industry in the world, especially those which are difficult to electrify.
+Nitrates are a common pollutant in wastewater, and are a readily available “resource” that we can utilize for an immediately accessible market entry point for commercial scale-up.
 By entering the market in such an energy- and cost-efficient way, we aim to begin the adoption curve of Ammonia fuel and prime the market for the eventual total shift from fossil energy to sustainable energy.